School of Social Work

 Aaron Thompson, PhD, is a professor and director of the School of Social Work.

-Welcome to the School of Social Work, in the College of Health Sciences, at the University of Missouri.
-For over 100 years, social work education has been offered to students at Missouri’s flagship public institution.
+Welcome to the School of Social Work, part of the College of Health Sciences at the University of Missouri.
+For over 100 years, social work education has been offered to students at Missouri’s flagship public university.

-The MU School of Social Work promotes leadership for social and economic justice by preparing students for professional excellence and leadership in practice, research and policy.
-Within the context of a land grant institution, the mission of the School of Social Work reflects the University of Missouri’s tightly interlocked missions of teaching, research, outreach, and economic development.
+The Mizzou School of Social Work prepares students for professional excellence and leadership in practice, research, and policy to help address social and economic challenges.
+As part of a land-grant institution, the School’s mission aligns with the University of Missouri’s core purposes of teaching, research, outreach and economic development.

-The MU School of Social Work teaches students to understand and evaluate the gaps between current conditions and a more just and caring society.
-While the University of Missouri’s land grant mission and the School’s commitment is to publicly funded and administered entities as a means of addressing the needs of poor and oppressed populations, the MU School of Social Work also recognizes the growing importance of the private sector in this regard.
+The Mizzou School of Social Work teaches students to understand, evaluate and respond to gaps between current conditions and a more just and caring society.
+Guided by the University’s land-grant mission, the School works with public organizations and increasingly with the private sector to help meet the needs of people and communities facing social and economic challenges.
 To this end, the School educates BSW, MSW and PhD social work practitioners to facilitate change by empowering individuals, families, groups, organizations, and communities.
-In addition, the School prepares PhD social workers to establish teaching, research, and professional practices that are grounded in the principles of social and economic justice.
+The School also prepares PhD graduates to advance teaching, research, and professional practice grounded in these same commitments.

 Emeriti faculty